branchwag/FIXLogTagChecker/README.md

-# FIX Tag Occurence Tester
+# FIX Tag Occurrence Tester

 This Java program takes in FIX logs and returns what tags appear in it